Financial Frictions, Monetary Policy, and Consumption Inequality

 with Soham Sahoo

-Emancipation from Gender-based Discrimination in Workplaces through Identity mechanics - Experimental evidence from USA
+Emancipation from Gender-based Discrimination in Workplaces through Identity mechanics - Experimental evidence from the USA

 with Vivek Kandimalla and Sabhya Rai